 - Ensure that every device with enterprise data is under management because any ActiveSync-only device will be at high risk of breach

-Be sure to visit MobileIron's Rethink: Security blog for the latest updates about new and existing mobile security threats. .
+Be sure to visit MobileIron's Rethink: Security podcast for the latest updates about new and existing mobile security threats. .